-Over the years, it became a common practice in China to sell dried tea leaves in the form of compressed cakes or by grinding them into a powder that could be mixed with hot water as and when needed.
-This early form of commercial tea was called ‘matcha’ or ‘muo cha’ in the local language.
+Over the years, it became a common practice in China to sell dried tea leaves in the form of compressed cakes or by grinding them into a powder that could be mixed with hot water when needed.
+This early form of commercial tea was called ‘matcha’ by the Japanese who perfected the process.

-Today, tea is grown in Africa, South America and various regions around the Caspian Sea but the major amount of tea consumed across the world is still obtained from China, India, Kenya and Sri Lanka who together represent over 75% of the world’s total tea production.
+Today, tea is grown in Africa, South America, and various regions around the Caspian Sea but most of the tea consumed worldwide is still obtained from traditional sources — China, India, Kenya, and Sri Lanka together represent over 75% of the world’s total tea production.